Updated: 3 days ago

 High Quality Japanese Panko, For Dredging

-Arugula / Lettuce / Any Greens Desired, For Plating
+Arugula / Spinach / Any Greens Desired, For Plating

 Transfer the shrimps into a large bowl.

 Coat the shrimps well with baking soda.